 Our curriculum begins by telling the story of the village and how it has grown and changed, the story of the people who live and lived in it and how their needs changed and developed, and the story of inventions and innovations whose impact in Great Bowden and its surroundings mirrored their impact on a national and international level.
 This story contains themes about the importance of place, the supply and demand of goods and the people who provide them; and the way that supply and demand creates power which can fluctuate between people.
 These themes became the core of the narrative of our curriculum.
 Around these narratives are themes of

 commuting, visiting other places, working away, trading, routes between key places and the maps that emerge from linking these journeys, what makes people important and powerful, and how we have been able to identify, analyse and be influenced by these occurrences.
-Our core curriculum themes are listed in the box at the right of the previous page.
+Our core curriculum themes are listed in the box at the bottom of this page.
 Clearly identifying these themes and examining them in the context of different people, places and times has provided continuity, context and progression through all our classrooms.
 We examine these themes in the context of subject disciplines as well, examining as scientists, geographers and historians the impact of people and place on our lives; and using skills as musicians, artists and designers to investigate and express what we have learned.